francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

       :emphasize-lines: 2
       :dedent:

-   You can ``yield`` several times if you want to wait for a new packet from the client in the same context.
+   You can :keyword:`yield` several times if you want to wait for a new packet from the client in the same context.

 .. warning::